Prooemium ad Partem III: De Logica et Incompletudine

 Utrum omne modelum theologicum sit verum participative sed finitum formaliter; et utrum hic finis non sit defectus sed indicium transcendenciae veritatis divinae, quae non comprehenditur sed communicatur; ac demum utrum Spiritus Sanctus hunc ordinem servet, ut finitum maneat capax infiniti sine confusione.

-Whether every theological model is true by participation but finite in form; and whether this limit is not a defect but a sign of divine transcendence—the truth of God which cannot be comprehended yet can be communicated; and finally, whether the Holy Spirit preserves this order so that the finite remains capable of the infinite without confusion.
+Whether every theological model is true by participation yet finite in form; and whether this limit is not a defect but a sign of the transcendence of divine truth, which cannot be comprehended but can be communicated; and finally, whether the Holy Spirit preserves this order so that the finite remains capable of the infinite without confusion.

 Thesis

-Locus classicus
+Locus Classicus

 Explicatio

+This limit does not undermine theology.
+It secures it.
 If theology could exhaust divine truth, God would be reduced to a logical totality.
-Instead, the Spirit maintains an open horizon—a structured incompleteness analogous to Gödel’s insight that every consistent system points beyond itself.
+Instead, the Spirit preserves an open horizon of intelligibility, a structured incompleteness analogous to the Gödelian insight that no consistent system can internalize the conditions of its own truth.

 Objectiones